-- To move appropriately in and out of school building. - To be polite to adults and other children. - To support other children. - To empathise with each other. - To develop strategies to deal with upsetting or aggressive behaviour. - To report incidents of bullying behaviour involving themselves or others.
+- To move appropriately in, out and around the school building. - To be polite to adults and other children. - To support other children. - To empathise with each other. - To develop strategies to deal with upsetting or aggressive behaviour. - To report incidents of bullying behaviour involving themselves or others.